Meeting and Separation in The Pastimes of Lord Ramacandra

-[This year, Lord Sri Ramacandra’s divine appearance day is April 14th.
-At this time, Srila Narayana Maharaja will be holding his Hari-katha Festival in Hong Kong.
-So that you will already have his class on Lord Rama by then, kindly accept this class of his.
-It was given during the Navadvipa-dhama parikrama, on the day that he sent the devotees to Lord Rama’s abode on the island of Modadrumadvipa.
+[This class was given during the Navadvipa-dhama parikrama, on the day that devotees went to Lord Rama’s abode on the island of Modadrumadvipa.
 This class was transcribed from Sripad Damodara Maharaja’s translation of his Bengali discourse, given in Sri Kesavaji Gaudiya Matha on the island of Koladvipa:]

 By the mercy of Sri Sri Guru and Gauranga, today we completed the fifth and final day of our Sri Navadvipa Mandala Parikrama.
 Even though there are over 17,000 devotees in attendance, we have had no complaints and all are very happy.

 Tomorrow is the appearance day of Sri Caitanya Mahaprabhu.
 We will observe a full fast tomorrow, and engage in the unbroken recitation of Sri Caitanya Bhagavata.
 We will begin here in the temple, in the morning.

 Even though we may have experienced some minor difficulties and discomforts, when we go home we should tell everyone that parikrama was very wonderful; we had very nice prasadam, and there were no difficulties.
 Otherwise, others will not come next year.

 No one could have arranged such a vast parikrama – we did not arrange it.
 Raising our arms in the air, we simply chanted “Jaya Nitai!
 Jaya Gaura!”
 Actually, Sriman Mahaprabhu has been personally making all the arrangements.